What is an Activist?

 Who exactly ARE we talking about?

-None other than the wildly diverse worldwide grab bag of boat-rockers, neck-sticker-outers, city-hall-fighters, tree-huggers, community-builders, movement-makers, rabble-rousers, word-warriors, consciousness-raisers, society-changers, organizers, agitators, radicals, resisters, revolutionaries, freedom-fighters and creative gadflies who by words and example educate, motivate and activate others, mobilizing movements for a just and compassionate world…
+None other than the wildly diverse worldwide grab bag of boat-rockers, neck-sticker-outers, city-hall-fighters, tree-huggers, community-builders, movement-makers, rabble-rousers, word-warriors, consciousness-raisers, society-changers, organizers, agitators, radicals, resisters, revolutionaries, and creative gadflies who by words and example educate, motivate and activate others, mobilizing movements for … And THIS is the key commonality…a just and compassionate world FOR ALL.

-Activists are ordinary people who tap into the superpower WE ALL HAVE: connecting with others to take action for social justice.
+Activists are ordinary people who tap into the superpower WE ALL HAVE: connecting with others to take action to challenge unfair, unequal, unjust, destructive, exploiting, oppressive social structures and create others that better serve all of us (not just some).

 POA is about understanding what exactly happens when folks take that step, and what needs to happen so that more people feel more able to do so.